i2group/analyze/documentation/developer_essentials_deploying.md

     |IBM WebSphere MQ|`C:\IBM\WebSphereMQ`|
     |IBM HTTP Server|`C:\IBM\HTTPServer`|

+    Note: When you install IBM WebSphere Application Server Liberty Profile, do not create servers or profiles at the same time.
+The Deployment Toolkit manages that part of the process.
+Also, check the installation path before you continue.
+Some installers put Liberty Profile in a `wlp` subdirectory of the directory that you specify, which can affect the instructions later in this procedure.

     Note: Developer Essentials uses IBM DB2 Express Edition, which does not create Windows groups when you install it.
 Record the details of the `db2admin` user that DB2 creates; you need them later in this procedure.

-4. Extract Intelligence Analysis Platform Developer Essentials, and copy the resulting structure into the `iap-3.0.5.1\IAP-Deployment-Toolkit` directory.
+4. Extract Intelligence Analysis Platform Developer Essentials, and copy the resulting structure into the `iap-3.0.5.2\IAP-Deployment-Toolkit` directory.
 Confirm any requests to replace existing files with new files from Developer Essentials.

     The new files contain presets that enable the Deployment Toolkit to deploy the platform onto a single computer, and to configure the platform to use WebSphere Application Server Liberty Profile.